brunch/brunch.github.io/app/assets/_docs/config.md

 `Object`: `conventions` define tests, against which all file pathnames will be checked.

 * `ignored` key: [matching pattern](#pattern-matching).
 Will check against files that should be ignored by brunch compiler, but are still watched by the watcher.
 For example, when you have `common.styl` file that you import in every stylus file, `common.styl` will be compiled on its own too which will result in duplicated code.
 When prefixing it with underscore (`_common.styl`) you are still able to import it in dependent files, but it won’t be compiled twice.
 The feature is very similar to [Sass partials](http://wiseheartdesign.com/articles/2010/01/22/structuring-a-sass-project/).
-By default, files and directories that start with underscore (`_`) will be ignored, as well as anything under the `vendor/node/`, `vendor/ruby-*/`, `vendor/jruby-*/`, and `vendor/bundle/` directories.
+By default, files and directories that start with underscore (`_`) will be ignored.
 * `assets` key: [matching pattern](#pattern-matching).
-Default value: `/assets\//`.
 If test gives true, file won't be compiled and will be just moved to public directory instead.
 * `vendor` key: [matching pattern](#pattern-matching).
-Default value: `/(^bower_components|node_modules|vendor)\//`.
 If test gives true, file won't be wrapped in module, if there are any.

 Keep in mind that default brunch regexps, as you see, consider **all** `vendor/` (etc.) directories as vendor (etc.) files.
-So, `app/views/vendor/thing/chaplin_view.coffee` will be treated as vendor file.
+So, `app/views/vendor/thing/file.js` will be treated as vendor file.

 Example: